-This group hosts the EULAR Centre of Excellence for Rheumatology Research 2015-2020 and the UK Behçet’s Syndrome Centre of Excellence.
-It is also part of the MRC/ARUK Centre for Integrated Research into Musculoskeletal Ageing and MRC/ARUK Centre for Musculoskeletal Health and Work.
+Our group hosts the EULAR Centre of Excellence for Rheumatology Research 2015-2020 and the UK Behçet’s Syndrome Centre of Excellence.
+We are also part of the MRC-Arthritis Research UK Centre for Integrated research into Musculoskeletal Ageing (CIMA) and Arthritis Research UK/MRC Centre for Musculoskeletal Health and Work.

 The rheumatology group undertakes programmes of work designed to:

-1) Understand the disease process underlying RA and Behçet’s syndrome, by studying the role of neutrophils at the cellular and molecular level in disease (MRC/Wellcome Trust/Industry/ARUK funding).
+- study the role of neutrophils at the cellular and molecular level in disease

-3) Elucidate the potential interaction between arthritis, co-morbidities (such as cardiovascular disease) on disease, response to treatment and other important outcomes such as work (MRC/ARUK funding)
+- elucidate the potential interaction between arthritis and co-morbidities (such as cardiovascular disease) on disease, response to treatment and other important outcomes such as work,

-4) Explore the pathophysiology of muscle and inflammatory lung disease, with a particular interest in the association of autoantibodies with clinical sub-type and outcome
+- explore the pathophysiology of muscle and inflammatory lung disease with a particular interest in the association of autoantibodies with clinical sub-type and outcome

-5) Study pathophysiological aspects of connective tissue diseases such as systemic sclerosis.
+- study pathophysiological aspects of connective tissue diseases such as systemic sclerosis

-6) Study the effect of lifestyle factors (obesity and smoking) on disease activity and treatment response in inflammatory rheumatic disease.
+- study the effect of lifestyle factors (obesity and smoking) on disease activity and treatment response in inflammatory rheumatic disease

-The rheumatology group is based in the Clinical Sciences Centre at Aintree University Hospital, but also has activity in the William Henry Duncan Building on the University's main campus.
+The group is based in the Clinical Sciences Centre at Aintree University Hospital and the William Henry Duncan Building on the University of Liverpool main campus.